SWA-PTFS/swa-ptfs-site/README.md

 ⚠️ **Note:**
 This is a frontend-only admin system designed for PTFS and GitHub Pages.
-For full security, a backend (Firebase, Supabase, or Discord OAuth) is recommended.
+For full security, a backend backend added Discord OAuth coming soon.

 ---